-- (2) Subject to subrule (4), the chairperson of a general meeting may, on the basis of general agreement or disagreement or by a show of hands, declare that a resolution has been - (a) carried; or - (b) carried unanimously; or - (c) carried by a particular majority; or - (d) lost. - (3) If the resolution is a special resolution, the declaration under subrule (2) must identify the resolution as a special resolution. - (4) If a poll is demanded on any question by the chairperson of the meeting or by at least 3 other ordinary members present in person or by proxy - (a) the poll must be taken at the meeting in the manner determined by the chairperson; - (b) the chairperson must declare the determination of the resolution on the basis of the poll. - (5) If a poll is demanded on the election of the chairperson or on a question of an adjournment, the poll must be taken immediately. - (6) If a poll is demanded on any other question, the poll must be taken before the close of the meeting at a time determined by the chairperson. - (7) A declaration under subrule (2) or (4) must be entered in the minutes of the meeting, and the entry is, without proof of the voting in relation to the resolution, evidence of how the resolution was determined.
+- (2) Subject to subrule (4), the principal coordinator of a general meeting may, on the basis of general agreement or disagreement or by a show of hands, declare that a resolution has been - (a) carried; or - (b) carried unanimously; or - (c) carried by a particular majority; or - (d) lost. - (3) If the resolution is a special resolution, the declaration under subrule (2) must identify the resolution as a special resolution. - (4) If a poll is demanded on any question by the principal coordinator of the meeting or by at least 3 other ordinary members present in person or by proxy - (a) the poll must be taken at the meeting in the manner determined by the principal coordinator; - (b) the principal coordinator must declare the determination of the resolution on the basis of the poll. - (5) If a poll is demanded on the election of the principal coordinator or on a question of an adjournment, the poll must be taken immediately. - (6) If a poll is demanded on any other question, the poll must be taken before the close of the meeting at a time determined by the principal coordinator. - (7) A declaration under subrule (2) or (4) must be entered in the minutes of the meeting, and the entry is, without proof of the voting in relation to the resolution, evidence of how the resolution was determined.